 This vehicle is equipped with remote control mirrors.
 Always adjust the mirrors for maximum rear visibility prior to driving.
 Make sure the seat is positioned for proper vehicle control.
 The mirrors are adjusted using a multiple directional switch located on the driver's door.
 Select the mirror to be adjusted by pointing the arrow in the direction of that mirror.
 Move the control in the direction of movement desired to obtain the best view.
 The adjustment control moves the top half of both mirrors.

+The bottom half of the mirrors are convex mirrors.
 They will need to be manually adjusted from outside the unit.
 Before adjusting the lower mirrors, you will need to loosen the set screws with an allen wrench.
 If the mirror is moved without loosening this screw, the mirrors may break.
 The mirrors also contain heating elements to defog or de-ice the mirror glass during cold weather operation.
 The ON/OFF switch for this feature is located by the adjustment control.